 - He strictly observed the Ramzan fasting.

 - He misunderstood the true nature of the Maratha movement and provoked them.

 - Also, he failed to solve the Maratha problem and left an open sore.

 - His policy towards Shia Deccan Sultanates also proved to be wrong.

-- His antagonistic policies towards non-Muslims did not help him to rally the Muslims to his side and strengthened political enemies of the Mughal Empire.
+- His antagonistic policies towards non-Muslims alienated many subjects of his empire and only served to strengthen the political enemies of the Mughal Empire.

 Causes for the Downfall of the Mughals

 - The Mughal Empire declined rapidly after the death of Aurangazeb.

 - Taking this advantage, in 1739, Nadir Shah imprisoned the Mughal Emperor and looted Delhi.